 The Securities Litigation Review: Editor's Preface

-This sixth edition of The Securities Litigation Review is a guided introduction to the international varieties of enforcing rights related to the issuance and exchange of publicly traded securities.
+This eighth edition of The Securities Litigation Review is a guided introduction to the international varieties of enforcing rights related to the issuance and exchange of publicly traded securities.

 Unlike most of its sister international surveys, this review focuses on litigation – how rights are created and vindicated against the backdrop of courtroom proceedings.
 Accordingly, this volume amounts to a cross-cultural review of the disputing process.
 While the subject matter is limited to securities litigation, which may well be the world's most economically significant form of litigation, any survey of litigation is in great part a survey of procedure as much as substance.

 This review reveals an equally broad variety of public enforcement regimes.
-Canada's highly decentralised system of provincial regulation contrasts with Brazil's Securities Commission, a powerful centralised regulator that is primarily responsible for creating and enforcing Brazil's securities rules.
+Luxembourg's highly decentralised system of criminal enforcement contrasts with Denmark's Financial Supervisory Authority, a powerful centralised regulator that is primarily responsible for creating and enforcing Denmark's securities rules.
 Every country has its own idiosyncratic mixture of securities lawmaking institutions; each provides a role for self-regulating bodies and stock exchanges but no two systems are alike.
-And while the European regulatory schemes have worked to harmonise national rules with Europe-wide directives – an effort now challenged by the departure of the United Kingdom from the European Union – few countries outside Europe have significant institutionalised cross-border enforcement mechanisms, public or private.
+And while the European regulatory schemes have worked to harmonise national rules with Europe-wide directives – an effort disrupted by the departure of the United Kingdom from the European Union – few countries outside Europe have significant institutionalised cross-border enforcement mechanisms, public or private.

 We should not, however, let the more obvious dissimilarities of the world's securities disputing systems obscure the very significant convergence in the objectives and design of international securities litigation.
 Nearly every jurisdiction in our survey features a national securities regulatory commission, empowered both to make rules and to enforce them.
 Nearly every jurisdiction focuses securities regulation on the proper disclosure of investment-related information to allow investors to make informed choices, rather than prescribing substantive investment rules.
 Nearly every jurisdiction provides both civil penalties that allow wronged investors to recover their losses and criminal penalties designed to punish wrongdoers in the more extreme cases.